 There are many types of hackathons, depending on the purpose of the project.
 For example, a company seeking to launch a new app will have a hackathon specifically for apps.
 A company seeking to change the program of their computers will have a hackathon for that.
-Really, hackathon projects differ based on what a company needs, or what kind of people are participating in the hackathon.
+Really, hackathon projects differ based on what a company needs or what kind of people are participating in the hackathon.

 Big data hackathons are becoming increasingly popular since we are living in a world with so much data and insufficient resources to make sense of them.
 Simply, big data hackathons are a necessity because, without them, we can't do anything with the data that we have.

 It boils down to this.
-We are living in a very fast-moving world, and not innovating is not a choice for companies.
+We are living in a very fast-moving world and not innovating is not a choice for companies.
 By initiating hackathons, companies are striving for innovation and allowing people like you to be the ones who give them that.
-How cool would it be if you would win a hackathon & perhaps score a job at the company organising it on top of that?
+How cool would it be if you would win a hackathon & perhaps score a job at the company organizing it on top of that?

 Who can take part?